 We utilized bird feeders as a tool in two experiments to examine how manipulating the richness of food resources available to bird communities influenced: 1) the richness and observations of birds visiting feeders and 2) the richness and observations of seeds deposited beneath feeders through bird excrement.
 We selected this model system because bird feeders provide a convenient approach to manipulate resource availability, are known to influence bird behavior as resources do, and are ubiquitous in the United States (Cowie & Hinsley, 1988; Fuller et al., 2008; Galbraith et al., 2015; Lepczyk et al., 2004).
 In the first experiment, we sought to establish a relationship between resource availability and vectored seed dispersal.
-In the second experiment, we explored the effect of differing levels of resource richness.
+In the second experiment, we explored the effect of differing levels of resource species richness.
 We expected that increasing the number of resources would lead to more detections and greater species richness of birds at feeders, generating corresponding increases in seed rain.

 METHODS